 There are several different translations of the meaning of her name:- East, dawn and morning light indicating the returning warmth of the sun's rays and the lengthening days.

 In Germany her warm nature is still marked by bonfires lit at dawn on the Spring Equinox.

 The Goddess was also known as Eostre and although much of her story has been lost, her name lives on as it is the root of the English words for both Easter and oestrogen.

 Weaknesses: Her lateness nearly caused the death of a small bird.

-Symbolism: The Rabbits and painted eggs are both potent symbols of fertility, reflecting the nature of this spring Goddess.
+Symbolism: The hare and painted eggs are both potent symbols of fertility, reflecting the nature of this spring Goddess.

-When the Goddess came across a young bird that was dying of cold due to her late arrival, she warmed him up and turned him into a rabbit.
+One myth tells that when the Goddess came across a young bird that was dying of cold due to her late arrival, she warmed him up and turned him into a hare.